 Two pharmacists and a corporate pharmacy brought a lawsuit challenging the regulations and asking the court to enjoin their enforcement, particularly as they relate to the emergency contraceptive Plan B (the "morning-after pill"), on the ground that the regulations violate their rights under the Free Exercise Clause.
 The federal trial court ruled in favor of the plaintiffs and issued a preliminary injunction barring the State from enforcing the regulations against any pharmacy or pharmacist that refers patients to a nearby source of Plan B.

-The state appealed, and in March 2008 Americans United filed an amicus brief, in support of the regulations, with the U.S. Court of Appeals for the Ninth Circuit.
+The state appealed, and in March 2008 we filed an amicus brief, in support of the regulations, with the U.S. Court of Appeals for the Ninth Circuit.
 We explained that the regulations already accommodate objecting pharmacists by permitting them, for example, to pass a prescription along to a colleague at the same store.
 And we argued that the regulation neither singles out religious beliefs for negative treatment nor applies solely to religious objectors.

 After the Board voted to retain the original regulation, the trial court ruled that the regulations were unconstitutional because they allowed pharmacies to refuse to stock or dispense medications for certain secular, business-related reasons but not for religious or moral reasons.
 The trial court also asserted that the regulations had been selectively enforced against pharmacies with religious objections.